-The Trustees have taken advice from their investment adviser to construct a portfolio of investments consistent with these objectives.
+The Trustee has taken advice from its investment adviser to construct a portfolio of investments consistent with these objectives.
 In doing so, consideration is given to all matters which are believed to be financially material.

-The Trustees will review their investment objectives at least every three years.
+The Trustee will review its investment objectives at least every three years.